NibblePy/nibblepy-api/CONTRIBUTING.md

-# Contributing to NibblePy Snippet API
+# Contributing to NibblePy API

 Thank you for your interest in contributing! 🎉
 We welcome all contributions that help expand and improve our collection of Python code snippets.